MLS Cup: Underdogs winning the cup

 The following championship saw two intra-conference clubs meet in the final for the second consecutive year, this time at Seattle's Qwest Field (later CenturyLink Field and now Lumen Field).
-The Western Conference regular season and postseason champions, Los Angeles Galaxy took on Real Salt Lake, who finished fifth in the West.
+The Western Conference regular season and postseason champions, LA Galaxy took on Real Salt Lake, who finished fifth in the West.
 Although the Sounders FC management had originally planned on capping the seats available in Qwest Field to 35,700, surging demand led to the release of an additional 10,000 seats, expanding the total capacity to roughly 45,700.
 The announced crowd was 46,011.
 The crowd size was the first championship crowd since 2002 to draw over 45,000 spectators.
 Televised on ESPN, it was the first time that the MLS championship match was televised on the cable network; the first thirteen were carried on ABC.
 In the 41st minute, Galaxy striker Mike Magee scored, only for Salt Lake's Robbie Findley to make the tying goal in the 61st.
 The stalemate was not broken in regulation nor overtime, requiring penalty kicks to decide the match.
 Thanks to a strike from Salt Lake's Robbie Russell, Salt Lake won their first major trophy.
 By winning the championship, they gained entry into the 2010–11 CONCACAF Champions League.
 There, they made it to the final, only to lose to Monterrey of Mexico.

 At the 2010 season's end, six teams from the Western Conference qualified for the playoffs, whereas only two clubs from the East qualified, making it the largest disparity between the two conferences in league history.
 The league's seeding at the time awarded conference winners earned the top seeds, the two weakest Western Conference teams, San Jose Earthquakes and Colorado Rapids were seeded against the Eastern Conference champion, New York Red Bulls and runner-up Columbus Crew, respectively.
 Some cited this as an unfair advantage for the Rapids and Earthquakes, as both teams made the semi-finals.
 In the end, the Rapids played FC Dallas for MLS Cup 2010, winning 2–1 in overtime.